tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_summaries.md

 **[Chapter 8: Code tutorials](docapiscode.html)**

-**Tom:** Documenting code poses one of the most challenging tasks for technical writers, especially if the writers don’t have an engineering background or familiarity with the code.
+**Tom:** Documenting code poses one of the most challenging tasks for technical writers, especially if the writers don't have an engineering background or familiarity with the code.
 Even without deeper engineering expertise, you can still document code — everything from code snippets to full-fledged sample apps.
 This section explores techniques and strategies for documenting code.

 **Claude:**